alecordev/argparse-templates/README.md

 # argparse-templates

-Python argparse templates and skeletons.
+Python argparse and general argument parsing templates and skeletons.